dontpanicgr/prompthub/docs/PRODUCTION_CHECKLIST.md

 # Production Deployment Checklist

-This checklist covers all the configurations needed to deploy PromptHub to production.
+This checklist covers all the configurations needed to deploy Lexee to production.

 ## 🔐 Environment Variables